solana-mobile/solana-mobile-doc-site/blog/rewarding-saga-users.md

 To fetch the entire collection list of Saga Genesis Token holders, you can use the `getAssetsByGroup` DAS API method.

 For code snippets and implementation examples, view [this section of Saga Genesis Token documentation](/getting-started/saga-genesis-token#fetching-complete-mint-list-of-holders).

+Alternatively, there are many [third-party/community created tools](https://docs.metaplex.com/guides/mint-lists) to generate a mint list.

 ## Get in touch